francescopatane96/eNERVE/README.md

  Special thanks to [Francesco Costa](https://github.com/FranceCosta), [Nicola Gulmini](https://github.com/nicolagulmini) and ```Andrea Conte``` for their help and collaboration in this project.

- This pipeline was also implemented through the use of packages and libraries created by others (iFeature, epitopepredict, tmhmm, ncbi-blast+, tensorflow and many others), so thanks to [dansondergaard](https://github.com/dansondergaard), [dmnfarrell](https://github.com/dmnfarrell/epitopepredict), [superzchen](https://github.com/Superzchen/iFeature) for their pretty and useful tools to predict transmembrane protein topology, linear epitopesand, and thanks to all the open source community (in particular, the machine learning one).
+ This pipeline was also implemented through the use of packages and libraries created by others (iFeature, epitopepredict, tmhmm, ncbi-blast+, tensorflow and many others), so thanks to [dansondergaard](https://github.com/dansondergaard), [dmnfarrell](https://github.com/dmnfarrell/epitopepredict), [superzchen](https://github.com/Superzchen/iFeature) for their pretty and useful tools to predict transmembrane protein topology, linear epitopes and thanks to all the open source community (in particular, the machine learning one).

 Have you encountered any problems installing or using the pipeline, or have any suggestions for improving eNERVE? please contact me at the following addresses: